wuj44/probability-and-inference-portfolio-wu-jingyuan/01-roulette-simulation/writeup.md

 cash is calculated by taking the average of 10000 trials’ estimated probability of walking out with extra cash (walk\_out\_money &gt; 200).
-The average probability is slightly greater than 50%, which indicates the Martingale Strategy is indeed profitable.
+The average probability is slightly greater than 50%, which indicates the Martingale Strategy is considered as a “winning strategy” with “negative earning money”.

 ``` r
 library(magrittr)